 Hong Kong Tax System: What Fund Managers Need to Know

 One of the critical factors in maintaining the country’s thriving economy is its Hong Kong tax.
 The tax in Hong Kong is a territorial basis tax system, under which both individuals and corporate entities will be taxed for the generated profit or income within the country.
-Under
+Under this principle, any profits earned outside the territory, will not be subject to Hong Kong taxes.

 If you are a fund manager thinking of opening a fund in Hong Kong, read this guide to get the lowdown on Hong Kong taxes.